femboyfin/dbdideas/survivor_perks.md

 ## [Breakdown](<https://deadbydaylight.wiki.gg/wiki/Breakdown>) 📉 😷 🗑️ 🧑‍🤝‍🧑 🔬

 - If the killer is within **16 meters** when you're unhooked, they're given **10% Hinder** for **15 Seconds**
-  - This effectively mimicks Forced Hesitation and moves a fringe relatively unhealthy perk in the direction of being Anti-Camp based.
+  - This effectively mimics Forced Hesitation and moves a fringe relatively unhealthy perk in the direction of being Anti-Camp based.
 - Reduced hook respawn time to **60 seconds** *(was 180)*
   - Compensatory reduction in duration as a result of the change above, additionally 3 minutes of not being able to simply hook someone under that hook is very likely to cause extreme slugging scenarios, two minutes probably isn't too far off of 3, but could be adjusted in accordance with the numbers of the above change.